 A. ISMMS follows a “need blind” admissions process, which means the School selects students based solely on their merits without any consideration of their financial circumstances.
 This allows ISMMS to admit students with outstanding academic credentials and a commitment to science in service to society.
-Financial aid awards are then calculated based on the “demonstrated need” of each student.
+Financial aid awards are then calculated based on the “demonstrated financial need” of each student.

-Q. What is demonstrated need and how is it calculated?
+Q. What is financial need and how is it calculated?

-A. Demonstrated need is the difference between the cost of attending ISMMS and the cumulative resources that each student and their family have available to pay that cost (called the Expected Family Contribution or EFC).
-The formula for calculating demonstrated need is: Cost of Attendance – EFC = Demonstrated Need
+A. Financial need is the difference between the cost of attending ISMMS and the cumulative financial resources that each student and their family report to the school to determine the Expected Family Contribution (EFC).
+The formula for calculating demonstrated need is: Cost of Attendance – EFC = Financial Need

 - Cost of Attendance (COA) is the total cost of medical school for one year, including direct and indirect expenses.
 Direct expenses are tuition and fees.
 Indirect expenses are housing, food costs, travel costs, supplies, and other living expenses.

-Financial aid awards in the form of scholarship and loans are established annually to meet each student’s demonstrated need.
+Need-based aid is financial aid in the form of scholarships, grants, and loans which is established annually to meet each student’s financial need.

 Q. What is included in the Cost of Attendance?

 A. The COA includes direct and indirect expenses.
-Direct expenses are tuition and fees, housing, meals, and other expenses such as travel, books, and supplies.
-Please note the COA does not include the cost of health insurance.
+Direct expenses are tuition and fees, and indirect expenses are housing, food costs, travel costs, supplies, and other living expenses.
+Please note the COA does not include the cost of optional health insurance plans.
 Learn more about the COA.

 Q. How does ISMMS determine a student’s Expected Family Contribution and why is parental/spousal financial information considered?

-A. The EFC is based on the financial information that each student submits annually when applying for financial aid.
+A. The EFC is an index number based on the financial information that each student submits annually when applying for financial aid.
 It reflects the financial amount that a student/family are expected to contribute to a medical student's cost of attendance.
 All individuals' taxed and untaxed income, assets, and benefits (such as unemployment or social security) all could be considered in the assessment.
-Parental and spousal financial information is considered when determining a student’s EFC so that ISMMS can provide scholarship support to students with the greatest need.
+Parental and spousal/partner financial information is considered when determining a student’s EFC so that ISMMS can provide need-based support to students with the greatest financial need.